Understand how customers interact with your brand at all touch points.

-New research has found that companies who provide a seamless and consistent experience across channels – including web, mobile, email, social media, and in-store – not only yield higher sales, but also retain more than twice as many customers than companies with ineffective cross-channel strategies.
-With the heightened pace of technological evolution and consumers’ steadily increasing expectations, retailers are in a race to successfully fuse the digital and in-store experience.
-Welcome to the era of omni-channel retail where customers expect all channels to be connected and at their disposal, wherever and whenever.
+Research has found that companies that provide a seamless and consistent experience across channels — including web, mobile, email, social media, and in-store — not only yield higher sales but also retain more than twice as many customers than companies with ineffective cross-channel strategies.

-In response to this trend, we’ve developed an omni-channel research solution to obtain feedback across a brand’s multiple interactive touch points.
+In response to this research, we’ve developed an omnichannel research solution to obtain feedback across a brand’s multiple interactive touchpoints.
 This highly customized solution consists of various research activities to gather context-specific customer feedback, as well as highly focused reviews of websites and applications across desktop, mobile, and tablet devices.
-In performing omni-channel research, we’ll uncover opportunities for your company to provide the best possible customer experience for your customers, regardless of where they are or what channel they are engaging.
+In performing omnichannel research, we’ll uncover opportunities for your company to provide the best possible customer experience for your customers, regardless of where they are or what channel they are engaging.

 - Diary Study: Whenever customers use your product, they write an entry in a digital diary.
 This can provide a more intimate view of how your customers interact with your product over a longer period of time and can capture pre-purchase, purchase and post-purchase behavior and impressions.